RubenPants/DroneSimulation/README.md

+# Autopilot

+In this version (the first one) the autopilot will perform its actions purely based on its camera-view.
+This means that if the drone must go up based on its input image, the drone will go up.
+There is no PID-controller in this part (for that see _Part 2_) so the drone will not fly very stable.
+A solution of this problem can be found in the next parts of the project.

 # Automatic Running Tests

 It is possible to test the drone on randomly generated paths.
 Go inside the testbed's GUI to 'Run' -> 'Run tests', a new window will pop up.
 Within the _testing